ashanuoc/introGit/README.md

 # introGit
-This is a practice exercise from the google course - introduction to git
+This is a practice exercise from the google course - introduction to Github